James McCarthy (footballer): Crystal Palace

 On 7 August 2019, Crystal Palace signed McCarthy from Everton for an undisclosed fee.
 He made his debut as a 70th-minute substitute for Andros Townsend in an away 1–0 defeat to Sheffield United on 18 August.
 He received a yellow card for retaliation four minutes later.
+The move allowed McCarthy to resume his midfield partnership with James McArthur for much of the next two seasons.

 Celtic

-On 3 August 2021, McCarthy joined Scottish Premiership club Celtic on a four-year contract.
+On 3 August 2021, McCarthy joined Celtic Football Club on a four-year deal alongside English goalkeeper Joe Hart, fulfilling his dream of playing for the club he supported as a boy.
+However, his time at Celtic was hampered by persistent injury problems and struggles with fitness, which limited his club appearances to just 27 games.
+Despite being part of the squad during successful domestic campaigns under manager Ange Postecoglou, McCarthy was unable to make a significant impact.
+His last first team appearance was 19 October 2022 from off the bench in the Premier Sports Cup quarter final against Motherwell, where Celtic won away from home 4–0.
+After being sidelined for a year with a hamstring injury, McCarthy made a few appearances for the Celtic B team during Brendan Rodgers's second tenure as Celtic manager but never got the call up back to the first team.
+In August 2024, his contract was mutually terminated, bringing an end to a challenging spell at the club without him establishing himself as a key player.

 International career

 Early years

 At the age of sixteen, McCarthy accepted an invitation to play for the Republic of Ireland.
 He was eligible because his grandfather, Paddy Coyle, was born in The Rosses, County Donegal.
 However, McCarthy also stated that he would have played for Scotland if they had offered him an international call-up first.
 Despite multiple attempts to persuade McCarthy to switch his allegiance to the country of his birth, he reaffirmed his decision to play for the Republic of Ireland.

 McCarthy made his international debut for the Republic of Ireland Under-17s in January 2007 against Italy.
 He scored his first goal against Greece when winning his third cap in March of the same year.
 He was quickly promoted to the Under-18s and played his first game at that level versus Germany in November 2007.
 He scored twice in the return game that same month.
 McCarthy played one game for the Under-19s in September 2007 against Portugal. and was subsequently selected for a number of these squads in 2008.
 McCarthy came on as a half time substitute for the Republic of Ireland Under-21s in their European Championship qualifier on 31 March against Turkey.
 McCarthy made an instant impression, creating opportunities for the lone striker, as well as making many intelligent runs in behind the Turkish defence.